shyam1998/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-In this project I have implemented content based filtering and colloborative filtering techniques on the IMDb and Movielens dataset respectively.
+In this project I have implemented content based filtering and collaborative filtering techniques on the IMDb and Movielens dataset respectively.